Fireworks at Strzok hearing as GOP reps fume at anti-Trump FBI agent, threaten contempt

 "Like many people, I had and expressed personal political opinions during an extraordinary presidential election.
 Many contained expressions of concern for the security of our country," Strzok said in his opening statement, adding that those opinions were expressed "out of deep patriotism."

-House Oversight Committee Chairman Trey Gowdy tore into Strzok at the opening of Thursday's hearing, saying he showed "textbook bias" on the job.
+Gowdy also tore into Strzok at the opening of Thursday's hearing, saying he showed "textbook bias" on the job.

-This later escalated into a stunningly heated exchange in which Strzok claimed he was kicked off Special Counsel Robert Mueller's probe because of "perception," not because of bias.
+This later escalated into a heated exchange in which Strzok claimed he was kicked off Special Counsel Robert Mueller's probe because of "perception," not because of bias.

 After Strzok said he didn't "appreciate" how Gowdy was characterizing those events, the congressman fired back: